 Cats are moody animals that alternate between extreme playfulness and utter laziness.
 That’s why lethargy might be a little difficult to notice at first.
-However, if it persists more than a day, most pet owners feel that something is off.
+However, if it persists for more than a day, most pet owners feel that something is off.

 Drooling, on the other hand, isn’t too common in cats.
 Especially if it becomes excessive and continuous.
 The medical term for that is ptyalism or hypersalivation.
 Understandably, it’s an instant red flag that gets many cat parents to call the vet.

-If you happened to see a cat drooling and lethargic, then it would be best to observe it closely.
+If you happen to see a cat drooling and lethargic, then it would be best to observe it closely.
 Sometimes the issue resolves in a day or two, but at other times it becomes essential to seek medical care.

 Cat Attitudes is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.